MDIL-SNU/SevenNet/README.md

 > [!CAUTION]
 > Currently, the parallel version raises an error when there are no atoms in one of the subdomain cells.
 This issue can be addressed using the `processors` command and, more optimally, the `fix balance` command in LAMMPS.
 This will be patched in the future.

-## Future Works<a name="fugure-works"></a>

-- Notebook examples and improved interface for non-command line usage
-- Development of a tiled communication style (also known as recursive coordinate bisection, RCB) in LAMMPS.

 ## Citation<a name="citation"></a>